What a Premium Marketing Retainer Should Actually Include

 - What are we doing next?

-If the owner can understand those answers without learning another platform, the retainer is doing its job.
+If leadership can understand those answers without managing another platform, the retainer is doing its job.